 The war and its aftermath were confusing for the French who lived so many years in fear, but Jablonski highlights the many who rose above their fear to fight for their freedom while also showing the infighting among the Resistance groups.
 The illustrations by Purvis are rich and expressive, bringing the characters, the setting, and the tensions to life.
 I highly recommend the Resistance trilogy to adults and middle-grade readers alike, as it perfectly captures an important and chaotic period in history and, even in the graphic novel format, conveys the complexities of the characters and their situations.

-Disclosure: I borrowed Resistance, Defiance, and Victory from my local library.
+Disclosure: I borrowed Resistance, Defiance, and Victory from the public library.

 © 2013 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.